+All DSUs awarded to a DSU Participant will vest on the date on which the DSU Participant ceases to be a DSU Participant of the Company (the "DSU Termination Date").
 On the DSU Termination Date, payment in respect of a DSU Participant's DSU becomes payable and the Company will decide, in its sole discretion, whether to make the payment in cash, in Common Shares issued from treasury, or a combination of cash and Common Shares issued from treasury based on the fair market value of the Common Shares as at the DSU Termination Date.

 The LTIP, including details regarding RSUs and DSUs is more fully described in the Company's Information Circular dated April 20, 2016, which is available on SEDAR and on the Company's website.
-Any interested party may obtain a paper copy of the LTIP by contacting the Corporate Secretary of the Company at #1400 - 400 Burrard Street, Vancouver, British Columbia, V6C 3A6.
+Any interested party may obtain a paper copy of the LTIP by contacting the Corporate Secretary of the Company at info@bearcreekmining.com or +604-685-6269.